 And then the pleas started getting more impassioned.
 Simple arithmetic – they just didn’t have enough parts.
 And it would be a shame for such a noble venture to fail for reasons of apathy, wouldn’t it?
 There was to be another audition (and another, and another, as it turned out) in early January.
 So I asked about the time commitment and was told rehearsals would be every Wednesday until Palm Sunday.
 And it’s a relatively early Easter this year.
 How hard could it be?
 We would hit the ground running in 2013, I thought, and off we would go.

 Well, we hit the ground all right.
 The running was the harder bit.
 Auditions were a case of turn up, and if you’re still interested, come to a rehearsal.
 The sneaking suspicion started to sink in that we were in the hands of well-meaning but not especially ept amateurs, all pulling in different directions.
 Like, at one point we were told the next rehearsal would be in two weeks’ time; then we got an email saying the next rehearsal was next week, so we duly turned up.
 Turned out it wasn’t a rehearsal.
-When we pointed this out to the producer the week after we got no sympathy for having foolishly taken an email from a member of the committee at face value.
-The sole response was, “did I send the email?
+When we pointed this out to the producer the week after, we got no sympathy for having foolishly taken an email from a member of the committee at face value.
+“Did I send the email?
 No?
 Well, only believe emails from me.”
 Not encouraging.

 But I stuck with it …